juju/docs/src/en/charms-storage.md

 Title: Using Juju Storage
 TODO:  bug tracking: https://pad.lv/1708212
+       Revise Note 'not possible to add storage' after reviewing command `import-filesystem`

 # Using Juju Storage

-Certain applications can benefit from advanced storage configurations and if a charm exists for such an application Juju can declare such requirements during deploy time.
+Certain applications can benefit from advanced storage configurations and if a charm exists for such an application Juju can declare such requirements both at deploy time and during the lifetime of the application.

 The level of sophistication is limited by the charm; a charm may support multiple storage options (e.g. persistent storage, additional cache).
 All this